Frankincense: Ecological status

 In 1998, the International Union for Conservation of Nature warned that one of the primary frankincense species, Boswellia sacra, is "near threatened".
 Frankincense trees are not covered by the Convention on International Trade in Endangered Species of Wild Fauna and Flora, but experts argue that Boswellia species meet the criteria for protection.
 In a 2006 study, an ecologist at Wageningen University & Research claimed that, by the late-1990s, Boswellia papyrifera trees in Eritrea were becoming hard to find.
 In 2019, a new paper predicted a 50% reduction in Boswellia papyrifera within the next two decades.
 This species, found mainly in Ethiopia, Eritrea, and Sudan, accounts for about two-thirds of global frankincense production.
 The paper warns that all Boswellia species are threatened by habitat loss and overexploitation.
 Most Boswellia grow in harsh, arid regions beset by poverty and conflict.
-Harvesting and selling the tree's resin is one of the only sources of income for the inhabitants, resulting in overtapping.
+Harvesting and selling the tree's resin is one of the few sources of income for the inhabitants, resulting in overtapping.

-Health benefits
+Research

-The use of Boswellia resin for spiritual and medicinal purposes dates back to ancient civilizations.
-Numerous compounds of different chemical categories are identified in the resin; the pharmacological actions of Boswellia resin are attributed to the complementary effects exerted by these compounds.
-Some clinical studies have weakly demonstrated the effectiveness of frankincense resin in some disease conditions like asthma, rheumatoid arthritis, inflammatory bowel diseases, osteoarthritis and relapsing-remitting multiple sclerosis, however more studies are necessary.
-The essential oil obtained from the oleogum resin of Boswellia serrata showed antimicrobial activities.
-Also, in vivo studies on animals revealed that frankincense oleogum resin exhibits neuroprotective activity.
+Limited clinical studies have provided weak evidence for the use of frankincense resin in certain disease conditions, but the inconsistent, low quality of research remains inconclusive for determining any effect.

 Uses

 The Egyptians cleansed body cavities in the mummification process with frankincense and natron.
-In Persian medicine, it is used for diabetes, gastritis and stomach ulcer.
+In Persian medicine, it is used for diabetes, gastritis, and stomach ulcers.
 The oil is used in Abrahamic religions to cleanse a house or building of bad or evil energy—including used in exorcisms and to bless one's being (like the bakhoor commonly found in Persian Gulf cultures by spreading the fumes towards the body).